Benefits

 Health Insurance

 Gulf Coast State College is a member of the Florida College System Risk Management Consortium and provides group health care through ©Blue Cross/Blue Shield.
-Full time employees may choose between three plans:
+Full time employees may choose among three plans:

 Life Insurance

-Life Insurance is offered through UNUM Life.
+Life Insurance is offered by AUL through the Consortium.
 The College provides Basic Life and Accidental Death and Dismemberment at 1x the employee's annual salary.
 Spouse and child coverage is available at employee expense.

 Retirement